Rak-r/OpenPodCar_V2/README.md

 To view the active topics in ros2, use `ros2 topic list -t` in the terminal window.
 To view active topics in gazebo, use `gz topic -l` in the terminal window.

+2. If you want to launch the PodCar with depth camera enabled, run the below launch file:
+* Launch without Rviz : `ros2 launch pod2_decsription pod2_description.launch.py scan_node:=false`

+* Launch along with Rviz: `ros2 launch pod2_description description.launch.py rviz:=true scan_node:=false`
+This launch will launch the simulation in gazebo and don't forget to turn on the play pause button to run the simulation.
+To view the active topics in ros2, use `ros2 topic list -t` in the terminal window.
+To view active topics in gazebo, use `gz topic -l` in the terminal window.

 ### Scripts

-This directory in `pod2_description` package consists of intermediate nodes which are used to convert the incoming messages over te topics `/model/podcar/odometry`, `/lidar_scan` to publish on Wall time.
+This directory in `pod2_description` package consists of intermediate nodes which are used to convert the incoming messages over te topics `/model/podcar/odometry`, `/lidar_scan`, `rgbd_camera/depth` to publish on Wall time.
 This approach is employed to avoid the time realetd issues, tf errors and with an assumption that the simulation and the physical vehicle should work on same time.
 1. `odometry_wall_timer.py` handles the ground truth odometry `/model/podcar/odometry` topic from GZ and publishes to ROS2 topic `/odom` with changing the time stamp to wall time.
 2. `laser_wall_timer.py` handles the `/lidar_scan` topic from GZ laser plugin and publishes to ROS2 topic `/scan` with changing the time stamp to wall time.
 3. `transform_broadcaster.py` subcribes to the `/odom` topic published by the odometry_wall_timer node.
 The transform message field is made to publish wall time.
-4. `Depth_image_2_real.py` handles the `/rgbd_camera/depth` topic from GZ laser plugin and publishes to ROS2 topic `/scan` with changing the time stamp to wall time.
+4. `Depth_image_2_real.py` handles the `/rgbd_camera/depth`, `/rgbd_camera/camera_info`, `/rgbd_camera/image` topic from GZ laser plugin and publishes to ROS2 topic `/depth`, `/depth_camera_info`, `/rgbd_camera_real` with changing the time stamp to wall time.

 ## Pod2_bringup

 This ROS2 package utilizes the ROS2 teleop-twist-joy pakcage, in orderto control the OpenPodcar using the joystick controller in the simulation.
-Different joystick are tested namely; Logotech Extreme3dPro, standard linux usb joystick and PS2.
+Different joystick are tested namely; Logotech Extreme3dPro, standard linux usb joystick, PS2 and XBOX.
 To test the joystick is connected to the system run `ls /dev/input`.
 In order to use specific joystick you might hav to create the `.yaml` config file which can be referenced from (https://github.com/ros2/teleop_twist_joy/tree/humble/config) and the `launch` directory contains the `joy.launch.py` file which launches the `Joy node` and  `teleop_twist_joy_node`.
 For using any custom joystick, you might need to check which buttons and axis does what.
 I recommend using (https://flathub.org/apps/io.gitlab.jstest_gtk.jstest_gtk).
 The tool also provide calibertaion for the joystcik which mighht be helpful if deploying on the physical vehicle for teleoperation.